dustinpfister/blog_posts/_posts/lodash_invokemap.md

 ## 1 - The basics of using lodash invoke map with arrays

 So the lodash invoke map method is used by calling the method and then passing the collection as the first argument.
 The second argument is then a path to a method in the given collection object, or a function to use in place for such a method that is to be called for all elements in the collection.
 Any additional arguments are then arguments that are to be passed to the method that is to be called.

+In this section I will be going over a few quick examples of the invoke map method in lodash as well as various other lodash methods.
+Also in the process I will be touching base on various aspects of native javaScript itself when it comes to the differences between invoke map and the regular lodash map method for example.

 ### 1.1 - String Split example